 Payment networks, such as Visa, MasterCard and American Express, establish their own rules and standards that allocate liabilities and responsibilities among the payment networks and their participants.
 These rules and standards, including the Payment Card Industry Data Security Standards, govern a variety of areas, including how consumers and customers may use their cards, the security features of cards, security standards for processing, data security and allocation of liability for certain acts or omissions, including liability in the event of a data breach.
 The payment networks may change these rules and standards from time to time as they may determine in their sole discretion and with or without advance notice to their participants.
-These changes may be made for any number of reasons, including as a result of changes in the regulatory environment, to maintain or attract new participants, or to serve the strategic initiatives of the networks to ensure compliance with applicable rules and standards.
+These changes may be made for any number of reasons, including as a result of changes in the regulatory environment, to maintain or attract new participants, or to serve the strategic initiatives of the networks, and may impose additional costs and expenses on or be disadvantageous to certain participants.
+Participants are subject to audit by the payment networks to ensure compliance with applicable rules and standards.
 The networks may fine, penalize or suspend the registration of participants for certain acts or omissions or the failure of the participants to comply with applicable rules and standards.
-Unremoval from networks' lists of Payment Card Industry Data Security Standard compliant service providers could mean that existing merchants, customers, sales partners or other third parties may cease using or referring our services.
-Also, prospective merchants, customers, sales partners or other third parties may cease using or referring our services.
-Also, prospective merchants, customers, sales partners or other third parties may cease using or referring our services.
-Also, prospective merchants, customers, sales partners or other third parties may cease using or referring our services.
+Our removal from networks' lists of Payment Card Industry Data Security Standard compliant service providers could mean that existing merchants, customers, sales partners or other third parties may cease using or referring our services.
 Also, prospective merchants, customers, sales partners or other third parties may choose to terminate negotiations with us, or delay or choose not to consider us for their processing needs.
-In addition, the card networks could refuse to allo
+In addition, the card networks could refuse to allow us to process through their networks.
+Any of the foregoing could materially adversely impact our business, financial condition or results of operations.